 About the Retirement Corpus Calculator

 The Retirement Corpus Calculator helps you estimate how much money you need to accumulate by the time you retire so you can maintain your desired lifestyle without relying on employment income.
 It accounts for inflation (which increases your future expenses), the return your corpus earns during retirement, and how long you expect to live after stopping work.
-Anyone who wants to retire comfortably — whether in 5 years or 35 years — should use this calculator to set a clear savings target today.
+Use Age-Range Phases to model realistic spending patterns — for example, higher travel expenses in early retirement and lower expenses later.

 How to Use